 Second Excel Sheet Defining Holding Costs on Finished Goods

-The second sample sheet forces you to input your company's specific inventory holding costs as we did above.
-This second sheet calculates inventory holding costs on your company’s inventory of finished goods by multiplying your holding costs against the product line's cost of goods sold or COGS.
-For example, Funnel Tubes (second product line in the table below) has COGS of $21,000.00.
-If the company held that inventory for a full month, their holding costs would be $630.00 ($21,000.00 multiplied by 3%) or $21.00 a day (based on 30 days in a month).
+For example, Funnel Tubes (the second product line in the table below) has COGS of $21,000.00.
+If the company held that inventory for a month, its holding costs would be $630.00 ($21,000.00 multiplied by 3%) or $21.00 a day (based on 30 days a month).
 However, the product is held for 12 days before it's sold, so the company's holding costs are only $252.00.

 Example Summarized: